 Compounds are chemical combinations.

-Elements needed by the body in large amounts are called bulk elements
+Elements needed in lg amts are called

-Elements needed by the body in small amounts are called trace elements
+Elements needed in sm. amts are called

-Trace elements are used by the body for parts of enzymes
+Trace elements used for parts of enzymes

 Elements are composed of particles called atoms